prakharmrsl/easypcceo.github.io/pages/tower-speakers/tower-speakers.md

 These tower speakers each have two 8-inch IMG subwoofers and a 1-inch tweeter that is responsible for a lot of the midrange and high frequencies.

-If you're looking for a pair of speakers that will provide you with depth and clarity that unmatched by any other speaker, consider a pair of Klipsch R24F speakers.
+If you're looking for a pair of speakers that will provide you with depth and clarity that is unmatched by any other, consider a pair of Klipsch R24F speakers.

 ## [KEF Q550](https://amzn.to/2M4T18Y){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2M4T18Y"><img alt="KEF Q550" class="img-right img-small" src="/img/tower-speaker/kef-q550.jpg" /></a>